govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 #### Functional and Non Functional requirements

-- The should align to OAuth Status List RFC with support for 2 bit statuses
+- The should align to Token Status List RFC with support for 2 bit statuses
 - Initially only Valid and Invalid statuses will be supported
 - The solution must scale out with sharded services and preserve anonymity by spreading indexes across the shards
 - Deployment in different regions and cloud providers must be considered to increase redundancy and resilience